 Second, haven’t you always been dreaming about putting that wet suit on?!
 Everybody simply looks… well … ridiculously funny!

 Third, this is one of those places where, as an adult, you can scream … along with your adult companions in the raft.

 All jokes aside, rafting on the Cetina River is a must.
-It doesn’t take any previous experience to do the course.
+It doesn’t take any previous experience to do this tour.
 The course is 4-hours long, but it’s not all paddling.
 It also includes few short stops along the way for swimming (only for those who don’t fret cold waters), cliff jumping, and resting.

 Many agencies offer rafting on the river, with a transfer from and to Split.
 Prices go from 30 euros (without a transfer) to 45 euros (with transfer), and up to 60 euros with lunch.